Botanic Garden and Attenborough Arboretum

 Habitats and Adaptations

-Temperature, light intensity and sound levels are measured using data-loggers to compare the different habitats and the children are given the opportunity to record their findings in a variety of ways.
-They have an opportunity to do pond dipping and mini-beast hunting and use identification keys.
+For KS2 Temperature, light intensity and sound levels are measured using data-loggers to compare the different habitats and the children are given the opportunity to record their findings in a variety of ways.
+They have an opportunity to experience pond dipping and mini-beast hunting and use identification keys.

-The programme includes an introduction and a member of our staff to support you throughout the day with pond dipping or another activity if you so choose.
+The programme includes an introduction and a member of our staff to support you throughout the day with pond dipping.
 You will receive the worksheets for the year group of children you have booked to photocopy.
-If you need additional harder or easier worksheets for certain children please contact us.

 Teachers who have already taken part in this programme have said how relevant the activities are to the curriculum and how much the children have learnt.